poetapp/frost-api/tests/stress/README.md

 ## Notes:

+- For executing the test `createWork.js` you need to set the environment variable `VERIFIED_ACCOUNT` with true.
-For executing the test `createToken.js` you need to set the environment variable `MAX_API_TOKENS` with a high number.
+- For executing the test `createToken.js` you need to set the environment variable `MAX_API_TOKENS` with a high number.